The following principles guide the structure and conduct of the Baltimore Dakota Learning Camps.

 Principle 2: Finances

-- Camp budgets will be presented at the BDLC Partners’ Business Meeting starting in the fall of 2015.
+- Camp budgets may be presented at the BDLC Partners’ Business Meeting starting in the fall of 2015.

-- A budget is prepared by the BDSC Chair and the Budget Analyst after the BDLC Partners’ Business Meeting and after the BDSC has had input on possible changes for the next year’s budget at the October BDSC meeting.
+- A budget is prepared by the BDSC Chair, BDSC Vice Chair (when serving) and the Budget Analyst after the BDLC Partners’ Business Meeting and after the BDSC has had input on possible changes for the next year’s budget at the October BDSC meeting.

 - The proposed BDLC budget is then presented to the members of the BDSC via email prior to the November BDSC meeting.